 Understanding the warning signs and putting space between a person having thoughts of suicide or harming themselves and a gun is essential.
 Learn more about suicide warning signs.

 The way we talk about suicide is also important.
 Asking someone if they are thinking of suicide will not plant the idea in their mind.
 Listening to someone can help save a life.
-For help in talking to someone about suicide, contact the National Suicide Prevention Lifeline or visit their website.
+For help talking to someone about suicide, dial 988 for the 988 Suicide and Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline).
 By talking about suicide, we help reduce the stigma of suicide in our community.
 Learn nine ways to reduce the stigma associated with suicide from the National Alliance on Mental Illness.

 - If you are concerned about your own or a loved one's safety or need emergency medical services, call 9-1-1.